|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Introduction: The Student Notes

 We study Kant’s life as a professor because of his importance as a philosopher, and the main point of contact here are his lecture notes.
 These notes offer a great wealth of material that spans his teaching career from the Herder notes of the 1760s to the Vigilantius notes of the mid-1790s.
-While fragments from other disciplines remain unpublished, all but the notes from physical geography have been published in the Academy edition of Kant’s writings, and a growing number of translations into English are becoming available in the Cambridge edition of Kant’s works.[see]
+While fragments from other disciplines remain unpublished, all but the notes from physical geography have been published in the Academy edition of Kant’s writings, and a large number of translations into English have recently become available in the Cambridge edition of Kant’s works.[see]
 (A list of published notes can be found here; a combined list of all the known sets of notes can be found here.)